Abhishek-Tamboli9/Achyutas_Embedded_Projects/README.md

   6. Once your pull request is reviewed and accepted, your changes will be merged into the main repository.

-We hope you find these assignments helpful in your learning journey.
+I hope you find these assignments helpful in your learning journey.
 If you have any questions or suggestions, feel free to open an issue.
 Enjoy exploring and improving your skills with these assignments!